 Saw-wort is a nationally scarce species, usually found on damp soils in unimproved hay meadows and along woodland edges, particularly on chalky soils.
 It is a member of the daisy family with a thistle-like flower head, and serrated leaves (hence the name).

-Plug plants were grown by volunteers and Kew Millennium seed bank for the 2018 – 2019 Hay Time Rescue project, and sited in suitable locations around the AONB.
+Plug plants were grown by volunteers and Kew Millennium seed bank for the 2018 – 2019 Hay Time Rescue project, and sited in suitable locations around the National Landscape.
 It is hoped that these additional sites will take hold and help increase the local population.